Finsbury Park Mosque: 2017 terrorist attack

-Shortly after midnight on 19 June 2017, several worshippers leaving the nearby Muslim Welfare House were struck by a hired van in a terrorist attack.
+Shortly after midnight on 19 June 2017, several worshippers leaving the nearby Finsbury Park Mosque were struck by a hired van in a terrorist attack.
 One person died of multiple injuries and ten were injured.
 The attack was widely condemned and seen by local Muslim leaders as part of rising Islamophobia in the United Kingdom.
 Following the attack, Mohammed Kozbar, the chairman of the Finsbury Park mosque, said that the mosque had received multiple death threats.
 In February 2018 the perpetrator, Darren Osborne, was sentenced to life imprisonment with a minimum tariff of 43 years with simultaneous terms for murder and attempted murder.

 Community outreach

 The mosque received the "Best outreach programme" award at the British Beacon Mosque Awards in 2018.
 The mosque is a member of the Islington Faith Forum, which received the Queen's Award for Voluntary Service in 2018, and an affiliate of the Muslim Council of Britain.
 It was the recipient of a Visible Quality Mark by the national body Community Matters in 2014, the first time being awarded to a Muslim place of worship in the UK.
 The venue has often been used by the local MP, Jeremy Corbyn, Local Police and local Councillors for constituency surgeries, meetings and speeches.

 The mosque organises various community events throughout the year, including an annual open day for the local community and schools, and since 2014, this has been held in association with Muslim Council of Britain as part of the national Visit My Mosque Day scheme.
 This event consists of a tour of the mosque, an exhibition on Islam and the mosque and a wide range of activities that are also organised by members of the wider community.
-Since 2017, following the Finsbury Park Terror Attack where a worshipper was killed, and many were injured, the mosque has held an annual Street Iftar event during the holy month of Ramadan, in which the local and wider community are invited to share a meal that coincides with the breaking of the fast.
+Since 2017, following the Finsbury Park terror attack where a worshipper was killed, and many were injured, the mosque has held an annual Street Iftar event during the month of Ramadan, in which the local and wider community are invited to share a meal that coincides with the breaking of the fast.
 This event has been attended by various faith and community leaders, local councillors and MPs including Dominic Grieve and Anna Soubry.

-The mosque was part of Macmillan Coffee Morning initiative to raise Money to cancer victims and organised the first ever "Autism hour" in a mosque with the National Autistic Society.
+The mosque was part of Macmillan Coffee Morning initiative to raise money for cancer victims and organised the first ever "Autism hour" in a mosque with the National Autistic Society.

 The mosque has held various Hate Crime Awareness events throughout the years, and in 2015, it launched the Meals for All initiative, in which the mosque provides a hot meal for the homeless people from the local community and those in need, once every week.